 The data centre which hosts your Airtime server could be located anywhere in the world.
 Some servers are set to Coordinated Universal Time or UTC (similar to Greenwich Mean Time or GMT), regardless of their location.
-Airtime uses UTC time in its database for scheduling purposes, independent of the server time zone.

-If the server time zone is not appropriate for integration with your station's other systems, on a Debian or Ubuntu server you can reconfigure the tzdata (time zone data) package with the command:
+If this is not appropriate for your station, on a Debian or Ubuntu server you can reconfigure the tzdata (time zone data) package with the command:

-'''

 sudo dpkg-reconfigure tzdata

-'''